What to Expect if Someone Overdoses on Narcotics

 Overdoses on Narcotics

-Extreme sedation is a sign of narcotics overdose.
+Extreme sedation is a sign of a narcotics overdose.

-If a person overdoses on narcotics they will need medical help immediately so that they do not experience respiratory failure.
-If an individual believes that another person is overdosing on a narcotic drug, they should not try their own methods of helping them; instead they should dial 911 or take them to the emergency room right away.
+If a person overdoses on narcotics, they need immediate medical help so that they do not experience respiratory failure.
+If an individual believes that another person is overdosing on a narcotic drug, they should dial 911 or take them to the nearest emergency room immediately.
+Home remedies to reverse a narcotic overdose are not effective.
+When Narcan is readily available, it can be administered immediately and then the person can be taken to the emergency room.

-When a person overdoses on a narcotic their breathing will become much slower than usual and their heart rate will drastically decrease.
-If a person’s heart rate continues to decrease it could lead to cardiac arrest and if their breathing continues to slow down, it could lead to respiratory failure; both will result in a person dying if help is not received in time.
+When a person overdoses on a narcotic, breathing becomes much slower and their heart rate will drastically decrease.
+If a person’s heart rate continues to decrease, it could lead to cardiac arrest.
+If their breathing continues to slow down, it could lead to respiratory failure.
+In both circumstances, the result is death if help is not received in time.

-When a person overdoses on a narcotic and receives medical help, the doctor will most likely put them on a breathing machine to prevent respiratory failure from occurring and provide them with medication to stop the drugs from functioning properly in their body.
+When a person overdoses on a narcotic and receives medical help, the doctor often places them on a breathing machine until the risk of respiratory failure has past and provides them with medication to stop the drugs from functioning properly in their body.
 Most patients will be able to leave within a day’s time if no permanent damage occurred from the overdose.

-Call 800-934-1582(Who Answers?) now to find a treatment program that can help you or a loved one overcome narcotics addiction.
+Call 800-934-1582(Sponsored) now to find a treatment program that can help you or a loved one overcome narcotics addiction.

 the Take-Away